-3.1 Environmental protection9
+3.1 Environmental protection

-The strong sense of responsibility of Industrie Chimiche Forestali for protecting the environment guided the Group's activities from the outset with a view to continuously improving environmental performance and reducing environmental impacts, such as the consumption of raw materials and water resources, waste production, water discharges, the emission of pollutants and energy consumption.
+The strong sense of responsibility of Industrie Chimiche Forestali for protecting the environment guided the Group's activities from the outset with a view to continuously improving environmental performance and reducing the impacts, such as the consumption of raw materials and water resources, waste production, water discharges, the emission of pollutants and energy consumption.

-The Group implemented its environmental commitment in 1998 by joining the Federchimica "Responsible Care"10 project, a voluntary international programme that promotes the Sustainable Development of the Chemical Industry in accordance with values and behaviour aimed at protecting the environment as well as occupational health and safety.
+The Group implemented its environmental commitment in 1998 by joining the Federchimica "Responsible Care" project, a voluntary international programme that promotes the Sustainable Development of the Chemical Industry in accordance with values and behaviour aimed at protecting the environment as well as occupational health and safety.

 In the same year, ICF defined the Environmental Policy of the plant in Marcallo con Casone, which represented the starting point and reference for the identification of the Group's environmental objectives and improvement programmes.
-The Environmental Policy updated over the years, in addition to being published on the company's website, is disseminated to all employees through specific training and education meetings and shared with public control bodies and external companies operating on the site.
+The Environmental Policy was updated over the years and in 2020 became integrated, with the release of the Policy for the Quality, Environment and Health and Safety at Work.
+This Policy, in addition to being published on the company's website, is disseminated to all employees through specific training and education meetings and shared with public control bodies and external companies operating on the site.

-Also since 1998, the Group has implemented an Environmental Management System in accordance with the UNI EN ISO 14001 standard with the aim of guaranteeing the application of the Environmental Policy, the updating of improvement objectives and the definition and development of environmental programmes.
+Also since 1998, the Group has implemented an Environmental Management System in accordance with the UNI EN ISO 14001 standard with the aim of guaranteeing the application of the Environmental Policy (now integrated), the updating of improvement objectives and the definition and development of environmental programmes.
+At the beginning of 2021, ICF successfully obtained the renewal of the ISO 14001 certification.

-With the desire to enhance and spread more and more the commitment to environmental issues, in 2000 the Group also voluntarily joined the Community Regulation for the Eco Management and Audit Scheme (EMAS Regulation11).
+With the desire to enhance and spread more and more the commitment to environmental issues, in 2000 the Group also voluntarily joined the Community Regulation for the Eco Management and Audit Scheme (EMAS Regulation).
 As required by the EMAS Regulation, ICF publishes annually the Environmental Declaration of the plant in Marcallo con Casone in which the environmental performance is described in addition to the set environmental objectives, improvement programmes and the results achieved.

 The Group pays great attention to compliance with the environmental regulations to which its activities are subject.
-In particular, the production plant in Marcallo con Casone is one of the companies at risk of major accident as envisaged by the Seveso III12 Directive and both divisions of ICF are authorised through two separate Integrated Environmental Authorisations (IEA).13 During the year, the Group was not the subject matter of legal disputes and did not receive sanctions in environmental matters.
+In particular, the production plant in Marcallo con Casone is one of the companies at risk of major accident as envisaged by the Seveso III Directive and both divisions of ICF are authorised through two

-9 The reporting boundary on these topics does not include data from Forestali de Mexico S.A. de C.V.
+&lt;sup>11 The reporting boundary on these topics and the environmental indicators does not include data from Forestali de Mexico S.A. de C.V.

-10 The Responsible Care voluntary programme was established in 1984 in Canada by the Canadian Chemical Producer Association (CCPA) and was launched in Europe in 1998 by the European Chemical Industry Council (CEFIC).
+&lt;sup>12 The Responsible Care voluntary programme was established in 1984 in Canada by the Canadian Chemical Producer Association (CCPA) and was launched in Europe in 1998 by the European Chemical Industry Council (CEFIC).
 Since 1992, Federchimica has managed the Programme in Italy.

-11 The Community Regulation for the Eco Management and Audit Scheme (EMAS Regulation) is an instrument created by the European Community which organisations (companies, public bodies, etc.) can join voluntarily to assess and improve environmental performance and provide stakeholders with information on the environmental management of their activities.
+&lt;sup>13 The Community Regulation for the Eco Management and Audit Scheme (EMAS Regulation) is an instrument created by the European Community which organisations (companies, public bodies, etc.) can join voluntarily to assess and improve environmental performance and provide stakeholders with information on the environmental management of their activities.

-12 Directive 2012/18/EU, also known as the Seveso III Directive and implemented in Italy by Legislative Decree 105 of 26 June 2015, is the EU regulations on the control of major-accident hazards involving dangerous substances.
+&lt;sup>14 Directive 2012/18/EU, also known as Seveso III Directive and implemented in Italy by Legislative Decree 105 of 26 June 2015, is the EU regulations on the control of major-accident hazards involving dangerous substances.